 Additionally, they introduced European garments like wool coats, felt hats, and leather boots to withstand the harsh Canadian climate.

-Edwardian Era
+Canadian Attire in the Edwardian Era

-During the Edwardian era (1901 to 1910), Canadian clothing trends were significantly influenced by global fashion, particularly French haute couture, which shaped women’s fashion with its “columnar silhouette” and phased-out corset garments.
+During the Edwardian era (1901 to 1910), traditional Canadian clothing trends were significantly influenced by global fashion, particularly French haute couture, which shaped women’s fashion with its “columnar silhouette” and phased-out corset garments.
 Mass production also became more widespread, affecting local garment manufacturing, especially in men’s wear.

 For men, suits tailored in the Edwardian style became popular, featuring high-waisted trousers, fitted jackets with defined waistlines, and long coats.
 Rural workers often wore practical attire like overalls and work shirts.